Nonprofits are subject to different rules and regulations than for-profit businesses, and filing requirements

 In addition to the legal requirements, there are a few informal updates to remember, for example, alerting your stakeholders and changing your name on social media.
 It may also be wise to alert clients and vendors, with a personal letter that explains why the change has occurred.

 Change in Address

-- If your organization is registered with the state’s Charities Bureau, you may need to file your name change with them as well.
+- If your nonprofit organization is registered with the state’s Charities Bureau, you may need to file your name change with them as well.
 Check to see if you can submit this with your annual filing or what timeframe you have to submit within.
 Some states have a 30-day window.

 Adding Required IRS Language